dstufft/personal-peps/mirror-removal.rst

 =========================

-The mirroring protocol will continue to exist as defined in `PEP381`_ and people are encouraged to utilize to host public and private mirrors if they so desire.
+The mirroring protocol will continue to exist as defined in `PEP381`_ and people are encouraged to to host public and private mirrors if they so desire.
 The recommended mirroring client is `Bandersnatch`_.

 .. _PyPI: https://pypi.python.org/